AnthonySteele/RabbitMQ-.Net-demos/readme.txt

 Rabbit MQ .Net Demos
 ====================
 These small C# programs that demonstrate simple use of RabbitMQ in .Net code.
-I used Visual studio 2010, c# and Nuget.
+I used Visual studio 2017, C# and NuGet.
 The Nuget package for the .Net RabbitMq client is used in this solution.

 The programs assume that you have a RabbitMQ broker installed on localhost.
 If your broker is elsewhere, you can change the constant for this.